 There are also a small number of teaching assistantships competitively awarded through the ESS department.
+We recommend you apply by the February 1st deadline to be considered for these positions.
 A small number of students pay their own way or are sponsored by their employer.
 Other financial aid opportunities are described in the FAQ below.

-There are several avenues to receive financial aid including, scholarships, grants, fellowships, loans, etc. Limited funding support may be available for MGMA students.
-Students are strongly encouraged to apply for a number of scholarships available through the Warner College of Natural Resources (WCNR) and Colorado State University (CSU) Financial Aid Office.
+There are several avenues to receive financial aid including, scholarships, grants, fellowships, loans, etc. Students are strongly encouraged to apply for a number of scholarships available through the Warner College of Natural Resources (WCNR) and Colorado State University (CSU) Office of Financial Aid.
+Typically, this application is done through the CSU Scholarship Application, open each year from October 1 to March 1st.
 Visit the WCNR scholarships and CSU Financial Aid for more information.

 Financial support for international students comes from a variety of areas.
 International students have special requirements in order to enter the United States.
 Please visit the Office of International Programs website to learn more about services for international students and scholars.